 A staff survey is a good way of identifying barriers staff might have to travelling by bike and the positive steps you can take to address them.
 We’ve produced a simple survey that you can download and adapt to suit your needs.
 Once you’ve identified any barriers, you can begin to address them with advice here.

 What are ebikes?

-An ebike is an electrically assisted pedal cycle and in the eyes of the law is the same as a bicycle.
+An ebike is an electrically assisted pedal cycle and legally it has the same status and benefits as a bicycle.
 In the UK you must be over 14 years old to ride an ebike, but you do not need a licence, nor do you need to register it or pay vehicle tax.
 The bikes provide assistance up to 15.5 mph.
-They are a great way of overcoming several barriers such as West Yorkshire’s hills, longer commutes or lack of fitness.
+They are a great way of overcoming barriers such as West Yorkshire’s hills, longer commutes or lack of fitness.
 Certain cycle to work schemes now allow employees to spend more than £1,000 on bikes and equipment making better quality ebikes more accessible.

 Do people need to wear special clothes to cycle in?